How Long Does It Take To Form an LLC in Alabama (The Guide)

-If you file your LLC registration online, the approval is almost immediate, but it can take up to 1 business day for it to be approved, depending on the time you file and the volume of filings the state receives.
+If you file your LLC registration online, the approval is almost immediate, but it can take up to 1 business day for it to be approved.

 Per business law, if you make your online LLC registration payments via a credit card, you'll have to pay an extra 3-5% convenience fee.

 Note that a few counties allow credit card payments, so you must confirm this with the Secretary of State Credit Card Payment Option Sheet before you proceed with the online filing.

 Factors Influencing the Formation Timeline of Alabama LLCs

 Forming an LLC in Alabama may be prolonged due to several factors, including: